 Cleaning up your content to reflect your local flavor is not only done on the pages your readers can see but also on your title tags, description tags, H1, H2, H3, and image alt text that the search engines can see.
-All of those small elements will and can play a strong role in making sure the search engines understand you are in San Francisco and not in Turkey.
+All of those small elements will and can play a strong role in making sure the search engines understand you are in North Beach, San Francisco and not in North Carolina.

 NAP: Accurate Information About Company

 No, this doesn’t mean go get some sleep on a regular base.
 NAP stands for (N)ame, (A)ddress, and (P)hone number.
 If you’re a local company, your site needs to have all three pieces of information on it, especially on the contact page.

 Provide a local number, even if you have a toll free number, too.

 Don’t use an image for this information.
 Make sure it’s all searchable text.

 Use full names with no abbreviations (i.e. avenue, instead of ave).

 Include zip code, city and state information.

 Be consistent.
 Wherever your company and URL are, make sure your NAP is exactly the same.

 It is essential that you have a proper and consistent NAP.
 Below is a chart of the kind of information people are looking for in their local searches.
 Take note and use as many of those elements on your pages as possible.